Clara-Casabona/Sandhill_Crane_code_spring/README.md

 # Important

 The raw data used for this article can not be shared.
 Instead we offer a simulated data-set to run the code.
-The results will be differents from our study but the steps were there.
+The results will be differents from our study but the steps are there.